alkem-io/server/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User Story
 about: A valuable increment of functionality, testable by the users
 title: ''
-labels: ''
+labels: 'user story, server'
 assignees: ''

 ---